AvishkaRodrigooo/Tour-Management/README.md

-# ITP - Salon Management System
+# Tours & Travels Booking Management System

-This project is a **Salon Management System**, developed as a group project during the second semester of the second year at university.
+This project is a full-stack travel booking application built using the MERN Stack, designed to provide a seamless user experience for booking tours, managing travel packages, and handling secure user authentication.

 ## Technologies Used